graphile/crystal/examples/forum/tutorial.md

 > }
 > ```

-> **Note:** Postgres has awesome text searching capabilities, the function above uses a basic `ILIKE` pattern matching function.
-If you want high quality production quality full text searching, look into the Postgres [Full Text Search](https://www.postgresql.org/docs/9.6/static/textsearch.html) feature.
+> **Note:** Postgres has awesome text searching capabilities, the function above uses a basic `ILIKE` [pattern matching](https://www.postgresql.org/docs/9.6/static/functions-matching.html) operator.
+If you want high quality full text searching you don’t need to look outside Postgres.
+Instead look into the Postgres [Full Text Search](https://www.postgresql.org/docs/9.6/static/textsearch.html) functionality.
 It is a great feature, but a bit much for our simple example.

 > **Note:** Returning an array (`returns post[]`), and returning a set (`returns setof post`) are two very different things.
 When you return an array, every single value in the array will always be returned.
 However, when you return a set it is like returning a table.
 Users can paginate through a set using `limit` and `offset`, but not an array.

 ### Triggers
-In Postgres you can use the functions you create to define triggers.
+You can also use Postgres functions to define triggers.
 Triggers in Postgres allow you to hook into events that are happening on your tables such as inserts, updates, or deletes.
-You define your triggers with the [`CREATE TRIGGER`](https://www.postgresql.org/docs/9.6/static/textsearch.html) command, and all trigger functions must return the special type `trigger`.
+You define your triggers with the [`CREATE TRIGGER`](https://www.postgresql.org/docs/9.6/static/sql-createtrigger.html) command, and all trigger functions must return the special type `trigger`.

 To demonstrate how triggers work, we will define a trigger that sets an `updated_at` column on our `forum_example.person` and `forum_example.post` tables whenever a row is updated.
-Before we can write the trigger, though, we need to make sure `forum_example.person` and `forum_example.post` have an `updated_at` column!
-When we created them we only gave them a `created_at` column.
-To add the columns we will use the [`ALTER TABLE`](https://www.postgresql.org/docs/9.6/static/sql-altertable.html) command.
+Before we can write the trigger, we need to make sure `forum_example.person` and `forum_example.post` have an `updated_at` column!
+To do this we will use the [`ALTER TABLE`](https://www.postgresql.org/docs/9.6/static/sql-altertable.html) command.

 ```sql
 alter table forum_example.person add column updated_at timestamp default now();
 alter table forum_example.post add column updated_at timestamp default now();
 ```

 Our `updated_at` column has now been added to our tables and looks exactly like our `created_at` column.
 It’s a timestamp which defaults to the time the row was created.
-Next, let us actually define our triggers:
+Next, let us define our triggers:

 ```sql
 create function forum_example_private.set_updated_at() returns trigger as $$